Skip to main content

 • where the police attend a siege situation and the besieged person kills themselves or a hostage.

-In cases where there is any doubt regarding police contact, prosecutors should refer them to the responsible Special Crime Unit Head within SCCTD.
+In cases where there is any doubt regarding police contact, prosecutors should refer them to the Head of the Special Crime Division (SCD) within the Special Crime and Counter Terrorism Division (SCCTD).

 Handling of death in custody cases

 Area prosecutors should not give the police any sort of preliminary advice or guidance.
-If the police contact an Area prosecutor at night or at the weekend as a result of being unable to reach either of the SCCTD Unit Heads, general advice on scene preservation can be given but prosecutors must ensure they do not provide any further advice.
+If the police contact an Area prosecutor at night or at the weekend general advice on scene preservation can be given but prosecutors must ensure they do not provide any further advice.

 Who investigates deaths in custody?

 If a person has died whilst in the custody of the State it is important that all circumstances of the death are examined.
-There must be an independent and thorough investigation that is capable of leading to the identification and punishment of any person or company that may have been criminally responsible for the death.
+There must be an independent and thorough investigation that is capable of leading to the identification and prosecution of any person, organisation or company that may have been criminally responsible for the death.

 Who advises on charge and prosecutes death in custody cases?

-SCCTD agreed a Memorandum of Understanding with the Independent Police Complaints Commission (now the IOPC) on working arrangements.
-The document emphasises that investigations should be completed as soon as reasonably practicable and for there to be early involvement by the prosecutor in all appropriate cases.
+SCCTD has agreed a Memorandum of Understanding with the IOPC on working arrangements and joint guidance on the pre-arrest and pre-charge processes.
+The documents emphasise that investigations should be completed as soon as reasonably practicable and for there to be early involvement by the prosecutor in all appropriate cases.

 Self-defence and Reasonable Force